 Pro: Simple and easy to use

-Although it can be difficult to sort through the massive catalog of courses, the process of searching for and watching courses couldn’t be simpler thanks to Skillshare’s easy-to-use platform.
+Although it can be difficult to sort through the massive catalog of courses, the process of searching for and watching courses couldn’t be simpler thanks to how intuitive this platform is.

 Videos are essentially laid out in a linear playlist, so you can just sit back and watch.
 Content is also broken into short segments, so it’s easy to jump back and revisit difficult sections.